Which countries are the best at caring for the elderly?

 The UK is not among the top international performers for elderly care, but it is far from the worst.

 England’s population is ageing rapidly.
-Projections suggest around 26% of the population will be aged 65+ by 2065.
+According to the Office for National Statistics projections, around around 26% of England’s population will be aged 65 or over by 2065, up from around 19% today

 What can UK families do to make ageing more comfortable?